WangXinyan940/chainofstate/README.md

 # chainofstate

-With this tool, you can use chain-of-state methods for describing reaction pathway with different Quantum Mechanism engines.
+With this tool, you can use chain-of-state methods for describing minimum energy path (MEP) with different Quantum Mechanism engines.

 This script support: